onsightengine/onsight/README.md

 # Salinity Engine

-Open-source app & game framework written in JavaScript to run games and other interactive content in the browser.
+Open-source framework written in JavaScript to run games and other interactive content in the browser.

 <br />